 - Final reclamation of the land after the mine is closed (the process of restoring land that has been mined to a natural or economically usable state)

-Negative Effects Of Mining, & Mining Problems For The Environment, Animals & Humans
+Negative Effects Of Mining On The Environment, Wildlife & Humans

 There are different practices and different regulations and laws for mining in different countries.
 Therefore, the effects of mining and problems created will be different from country to country.

-There are environmental (water, land, air, wildlife), and human (safety, human rights, injury, death) effects and problems.
+Mining can have negative environmental (water, land, air, wildlife), and human (safety, human rights, injury, death) effects.

 - Formation of sinkholes